The best email signature designs in 2023

 The first signature design presented uses a complex and bolder design in order to make a good first impression.

 Then, for any replies, the second signature is used to make the correspondence cleaner and easier to follow.

 5. Use colors effectively

-Bolder colors don't really work on a backlit screen.
-Therefore, the best email signature designs use color in a way that highlight content or make the signature stand out without overpowering the message text.
+Bolder colors don’t really work on a backlit screen.
+Therefore, the best email signature designs use color in a way that highlights content or makes the signature stand out without overpowering the message text.